What Is The Psychology Of Personality?

 A Brief Overview Of Personality

 In a nutshell, personality is everything that makes you who you are.
-Personality is the traits and characteristic which contribute to your interests, hobbies, behaviors, thoughts, and motivations.
+Personality is the traits and characteristics which contribute to your interests, hobbies, behaviors, thoughts, mental health, and motivations.
 There are many thoughts and opinions regarding personality and the factors which contribute to it.
 This is largely where personality psychology comes into play.